microadam/Ext.ux.proxy.ProxyCache/README.md

 Includes extended versions of the default Sencha Touch 2 server proxies (Ajax, JsonP and REST) embellished with the caching functionality.

-If you wish to use the caching functionality within your own custom proxy, please take a look at one of the following classes and read the comments:

-		Ext.ux.proxy.AjaxCache
-		Ext.ux.proxy.JsonPache
-		Ext.ux.proxy.RestCache

 ## Installation

 Clone the repository or download it using the "Zip" button above.